-Each week we are covering a different stage of trade show planning.
+Each week we are covering a different stage of trade show preparation.
 We’ve already given you a bitesize guide to:

 In this article you’ll learn how to finalise your venue arrangements by following these steps:

 Next week we’ll cover everything you need to know about arranging accommodation and transport for your next trade show.
 If you can’t wait that long then click here to download your free planning tool and get a head start.
-Other than that, let’s get into the fourth stage of exhibition planning:
+Other than that, let’s get into the fourth stage of trade show preparation:

 The venue will require you to submit some documents to ensure you are complying with their regulations.
-The forms may be different depending on the show or what space you have booked.
+The forms may differ depending on the show or what space you have booked.

 Typically, you will be required to submit technical drawings of your stand, a risk assessment and a two-way lead recording form.
 There may be more depending on the show.
 The deadlines for these forms will be in the exhibitor’s handbook.